Indoor location and navigation

 Another promising technology to achieve accuracy of <0.5m and that we are currently studying, is the use of ultrasound.
 In this way, active tags are obtained with greater autonomy.
 Its implementation and price is similar to that of UWB systems, but has advantages, such as that with these solutions can also locate smartphones through a small program that emits and receives ultrasound through the micro and speaker terminal.
 There are even scenarios in which they are unique, such as the location underwater.

 We are currently validating the possibilities of this new technology.
-From our pilot tests we see very promising for the projects of Industry 4.0.
+From our pilot tests we see them very promising for the Industry 4.0 projects.

 However, while these high-precision localization markets are maturing, our company has now opted for the localization of things based on bluetooth tags (BLE).
 With this type of technology you can achieve the advantages of active RFID, but with fewer antennas and very economical tags.
 In addition, by using geo-referencing systems based on Bluetooth we can also use these infrastructures with smartphones, achieving a very flexible integration of solutions for locating people and things.

 These bluetooth technologies are based on the developments made in recent years around smartphones and have led to an industry of "beacons".
 Multiple device manufacturers have been launched to the market following the protocols proposed by Apple (iBeacon) and Google (Eddystone).

 BLE 4.0 has now become one of the key parts for IoT (Internet of Things), thanks to its omnipresence (smartphones), low power consumption and protocol optimization for low-speed transmission.

 It is now possible to obtain cost tags of tens of euros (depending on the configurations) and with a battery life of several years.

 These devices have initially been used to generate messages to smartphones (e.g. advertising for the distribution market), although they have also been used to a limited extent for asset management.